-Although it can draw attention to “problems”, sustainability is not about berating or judging anyone, including myself.
-It asks me to forgive instead and focus on forward movement; letting go of what has been done “wrong” and seeking to implement new ideas.
+Although it can draw attention to “problems”, sustainability is not about remaining angry, berating, or judging anyone, including myself.
+It asks me instead to forgive and focus on forward movement; letting go of what has been done “wrong” and seek to implement new ideas.

-In listening to my quiet inner-self, I can hear inspiration and ideas for how to live healthily, in a respectful relationship with the Earth (as well as with fellow humans – especially those annoying ones 😉 ).
+In listening with a quiet mind (good luck! 😉 ) and open heart, I can hear inspiration and ideas for how to live in a healthy, respectful relationship with the Earth.

-Whenever I have a problem or concern, I sit in quiet contemplation, asking what needs to be seen, changed, and/or healed.
+When I have a become focused on a problem or concern, I ask what needs to be seen, changed, and/or healed.
 Maybe my perspective needs to shift, or I need more information, or there could be a direct action step for me to take.

 For a couple of years my focus was on diet.
 I read Michael Pollen, Barbara Kingsolver, and other books on the environment and diet.
 I read about Veganism, Raw Food, and the Paleo diet.
-They were all great but in contradiction with one another.
+They were all great but in direct contradiction with one another.
 How could I choose which way was best for me to eat when they were each convincing in their case for nutrient density and low environmental impact?

-When I let go of my idea and searched for my quiet voice, I was guided in an unexpected direction – to raise my own meat.
+When I let go of trying to strictly follow one single diet, I was guided in an unexpected direction – to raise my own meat.
 Well, this was odd to me because I had been dwelling on the impacts of meat raising on the environment and was imagining the only way around that was to be a vegan!
 Yet what my question and concern for sustainability showed me was that in raising my own meat I was directly influencing my impact on the environment.
 I didn’t need to give up meat to reduce negative impacts of the industrial meat system.
-I could simply shift my relationship with meat and the way that I intereacted with it.
+I could simply shift my relationship with meat and the way that I interacted with the process.

 Since raising meat will start out slow and eventually grow and build on itself, I am still eating meat from the grocery store.
 Ideally I would be eating meat from local farmers.
 But here is where I forgive myself, knowing that I am making a change, one deep enough to directly influence the lives of my children and how they interact with the Earth.

-Asking, listening, forgiving, and enacting all keeep me feeling connected to the Earth in a meaningful and sustainable way.
+Asking, listening, forgiving, and enacting all keep me feeling connected to the Earth in a meaningful and sustainable way.
 I will keep you posted on how the rabbit meat turns out.